Have you heard this one? Two doctors walk into a bar. One says to the other, “My EHR doesn’t get me.”

 - No additional fees for 24/7 cloud-based access, implementation, training, regular upgrades, and ongoing support

-What physicians are saying about RXNT’s EHR:
+What physicians are saying about RXNT’s Electronic Health Records:

 “It’s affordable for any practice.
 It’s so flexible, it covers EHR and e-prescribing.
 Whatever a physician needs to do, they can do it with RXNT.”Jacob Goldberg, MD, Framingham, MA